Aurits/planning/AIBOS_Uganda_System_Driven_Delivery_Framework.md

 2. Updates from team product meetings
 3. Review of templates and weekly checklist
 4. Cross-team dependencies and key issues
+5. Team Highlight — one shoutout for SLA/KPI excellence that week
+6. Under-the-Radar Contribution — nominated quiet wins
-5. Questions, actions, and next steps
+7. Questions, actions, and next steps

 ### 9.5 Technical Sharing Sessions (TSS)